tvarit-foggy/jupyterhub/README.md

 Once inside charlie shell, try to get one of the following working

-1. sudo apt-get install nano
+1. apt-get install nano
-2. dockerd
+2. dockerd -G root